CDC Issues Sweeping Temporary Halt On Evictions Nationwide Amid Pandemic

 It's by far the most sweeping move yet by the administration to try to head off a looming wave of evictions of people who've lost their jobs or taken a major blow to their income due to the pandemic.
 Housing advocates and landlord groups both have been warning that millions of people could soon be put out of their homes through eviction if Congress does not do more to help renters and landlords and reinstate expanded unemployment benefits.

 But this new ban, which doesn't offer any way for landlords to recoup unpaid rent, is being met with a mixed response.
+First, many housing advocates are very happy to see it.

+"My reaction is a feeling of tremendous relief," says Diane Yentel, CEO of the National Low Income Housing Coalition.
+"It's a pretty extraordinary and bold and unprecedented measure that the White House is taking that will save lives and prevent tens of millions of people from losing their homes in the middle of a pandemic."

+That said, she adds that a move like this from Congress or the White house is "long overdue."
+And she says with no money behind it, it kicks the can down the road.

-"A uniform, national moratorium on evictions for nonpayment of rent is long overdue and badly needed," says Diane Yentel, CEO of the National Low Income Housing Coalition.
-"But while an eviction moratorium is an essential step, it is a half-measure that extends a financial cliff for renters to fall off of when the moratorium expires and back rent is owed."
+"While an eviction moratorium is an essential step, it is a half-measure that extends a financial cliff for renters to fall off of when the moratorium expires and back rent is owed."

 Landlords are worried about falling off a cliff too.
 Doug Bibby is the president of the National Multifamily Housing Council.
 He says, "We are disappointed that the Administration has chosen to enact a federal eviction moratorium without the existence of dedicated, long-term funding for rental and unemployment assistance."